Western Freeway itinerary

 Whether you're interested in food, history, nature or shopping, you'll find a range of festivals, events and attractions to have you planning your return road trip.

 Colourful public art will catch your eye in Melton.
-It is also the home of harness racing and walking and cycling trails for all fitness levels, as well as close proximity to award-winning wineries with restaurants and cellar doors.
+It is also the home of harness racing and walking and cycling trails for all fitness levels, and is in close proximity to award-winning wineries with restaurants and cellar doors.

 Some of Victoria's best market gardens and orchards are planted in Bacchus Marsh.
-Find farm gate stalls laden with local produce along the town's Avenue of Honour, cycling and walking trails, historic buildings and remarkable natural attractions.
+Find farm gate stalls laden with local produce along the town's Avenue of Honour, as well as cycling and walking trails, historic buildings and remarkable natural attractions.

 A tranquil hamlet with beautiful treelined streets with bluestone buildings and a burgeoning gourmet reputation, the tiny town of Myrniong hosts a number of annual festivals.

 Best known for its festivals, active artistic community and mineral springs, Ballan is situated on the Werribee River.
 Set out with a picnic and your hiking boots to explore the nearby walking trails of the Brisbane Ranges and You Yangs Forest Park.

 With a personality that belies its small size, Gordon is a great day-trip destination.
 Its charms include a quirky hat shop specialising in Harris Tweed patchwork headwear, a cafe inspired by Henry Lawson, antique stores and of course, a great country pub.

 The proud potato growing town of Wallace features historic dairy buildings and attracts attention for its retro restored Wallace Hotel.